 Garcia told the teenagers.
 “I worked on a military base in Africa where swatter drones zapped enemy ones.
 The first time I realized there was a drone spying above me was when I heard a swatter get it, ‘pop.'”
 He mock-slapped his cheek.

 Driving back that evening, Garcia said, “George, remember when you and Dr. Campbell were kidnapped.
 A Saburian drone followed you back to the coast.
 I saw its video, how you kept your cool in a dangerous situation and how well you took care of Dr. Campbell.”

 Though George said nothing, he looked proud.

-  After returning from his happy whirlwind trip —no visa problems — Garcia had felt exhausted and ready to return to work.
+After returning to Saburia from his happy whirlwind trip —no visa problems — Garcia had been exhausted and ready to return to work.
 Now, the cooling weather in Ramses was pleasant for walks with AJ or Liang.